When dealing with legal and contractual language, the smallest error or omission can have lasting consequences

 In 1966 the Soviet Union offered an olive branch, sending an official delegation to meet the Mayor of Berwick.
 Accepting the hand of friendship Mayor Robert Knox gallantly reassured them: “please tell the Russian people that they can sleep peacefully in their beds.”
 But he had no authority to end the conflict, and no formal record of the meeting exists.
 So the stalemate drags on, with no official end in sight.

-At Conversis we understand that when we provide legal and contractual translation services, the subtlest error can have lasting consequences.
-We rule out those errors by working with linguists who offer expertise in multiple languages and multiple legal systems.
+The subtlest error in legal and contractual translation can have lasting consequences.
 Familiar concepts in one legal system may not even exist in another, so you need a communication partner that can help you navigate with confidence.

 Conversis was founded in 2003, exactly 150 years after Queen Victoria started this curious, accidental war.
 Who knows, perhaps our Russian linguists might be able to broker peace between Russia and Berwick upon Tweed?
 If you’re reading, Mr Putin, Conversis is only a phone call away.